 The Visible columns are the columns currently in the query of the question, which in this case includes all the columns from the

-ORDERS table.
-You can add and remove columns, and change column settings (which differ depending on the column’s field type).
+Orders table.
+You can add and remove columns, and change column settings (which differ depending on the column’s field types).

 Metabase has already “joined” the